 What is the interest rate?

-We calculate the interest daily and pay it to your bank account on the 5th of each month, or the next working day if the 5th is a weekend or bank holiday.
+We calculate the interest daily and add it to your bank account on the 5th of each month or the next working day if the 5th is a weekend or bank holiday.

 Can NS&I change the interest rate?